mgurdal/resume/README.md

 - 5+ years of experience with **python** and
 - 1+ years of experience with **react** and other related modern front-end development tools.
-- I prefer to write Asynchronous code rather than writing synchronous or multi-threaded code.
+- I prefer writing asynchronous codes rather than synchronous or multi-threaded codes.
-- I love unit-testing my code and **jest** and **pytest** are my favorite tools.
-I am also familiar with other testing concepts such as smoke, functional, end-to-end testing and BDD.
+- I love unit-testing and **jest** and **pytest** are my favorite tools.
+I am also familiar with other testing concepts such as smoke, functional, end-to-end testing.

 I can use many of today's database systems